Sandusky Bay Conference

 The Sandusky Bay Conference is a high school athletic conference in the Sandusky Bay area of north central Ohio.
 It is affiliated with the Ohio High School Athletic Association.

 Members

-The SBC has 22 full members schools located within Erie, Huron, Ottawa, Sandusky, & Seneca counties.
-The schools range in size from Division 3 to Division 7.
+The SBC has 22 full members schools located within Erie, Huron, Ottawa, Sandusky, and Seneca counties.
+The schools range in size from Division 2 to Division 7.
 The reasonably short travel distances and limited range of sizes promotes tight competition throughout all sanctioned sports and a long history of membership with several rivalries.
 Several member schools have won state championships.